ayigitdogan/ayigitdogan.github.io/_posts/2022-03-12-single-machine-scheduling-with-pulp.md

 render_with_liquid: false
 ---

-In this study, the aim is to model single-machine scheduling problem with two different approaches and write the necessary code to solve the same problem with two different formulations.
+In this study, the aim is to model single-machine scheduling problem to minimize the number of tardy jobs with two different approaches and write the necessary code to solve the same problem.
 - The first approach suggests writing necessary constraints for every starting time-job possibility to compare them in two pairs and ban any conflict.
 - The second approach is based on the necessity that at every time point, there can be at most one job in process.